-New Zealand has long maintained its reputation for being 'clean and green', so it's no surprise that we Kiwi's have been some of the most enthusiastic participants embracing environmental sustainability in their everyday lives.
-I bet if you stop what you're doing and take a look around your own home, you might see energy-saving light-bulbs, reusable cups, beeswax food wraps, maybe even a bamboo toothbrush or three!
+New Zealand has long maintained its reputation for being 'clean and green', so it's no surprise that we Kiwis have been some of the most enthusiastic participants embracing environmental sustainability in our everyday lives.
+I bet if you stop what you're doing and take a look around your own home, you might see energy-saving light bulbs, reusable cups, beeswax food wraps, and maybe even a bamboo toothbrush or three!

 Our growing interest in all things kind to the planet has touched every area of our lives.
 From small everyday purchases where you consciously choose to buy local and support sustainable, fair trade food and clothing companies through to large life investments like homes and vehicles; as a nation, we are seeking cleaner, greener options!